- I. Communication/Community Relations

 Through a series of initiatives, we will continue to enhance opportunities for students to reach higher levels of achievement.
 Key components include:

-- Continue to assess the effectiveness of special education programs.
+- Continue to assess special education programs.
 Monitor inclusion practices district-wide that promote achievement goals in literacy, mathematics, and behavior management.
-Provide annual update in March 2015.
+Provide annual update in March 2017.

-- Continue guidance services at all levels which best support academic achievement, with review of mental health services, career planning opportunities and school-to-work life skills.
+- Maintain guidance services at all levels with emphasis in 2016-2017 on enhancing high school offerings which best support academic achievement, with review of mental health services, college and career planning opportunities and school-to-work life skills.

 - Continue the curriculum review cycle to support student achievement and to ensure alignment with state and national standards.
 Progress report annually.